dreamfactorysoftware/platform-wiki/setup-guide/Setting-up-SnowPlow.md

 5. [Analyse your data!](#step5)

 <a name="step1" />
-## Step 1: Setup a SnowPlow collector
+## Step 1: Setup a SnowPlow Collector

 [[/images/2-collectors.png]]